Asymptotics of the determinant of discrete Laplacians on triangulated and quadrangulated surfaces: Explicit computations for the logarithmic term

 \subsection{Punctures}

 Using a suitable modification of Lemma \ref{lem: LCLT}, similarly to the conical singularity case, we have, in the local coordinate where $p=0,$

-\section{Explicit computations for the logarithmic term.}
+\section{Explicit computations for the logarithmic term}

 In this section, we compute the integrals involving heat kernels that contribute to the logarithmic term of the asymptotics.
+The results are not new.
+Namely, as pointed out in \cite{finski2020spanning,greenblatt2021discrete}, the constant $C$ in (\ref{eq: main}) is related to the spectral zeta-function by $C=-2\zeta_{\Omega}(0),$ see Remark~\ref{rem: zeta_0}.
+The value of $\zeta_{\Omega}(0)$ has been computed in a much greater generality by Cheeger, see \cite[Theorem 4.4]{cheeger1983spectral} and the discussion thereafter.

-Although the results of this section can be extracted from \cite{aurell1994functional}, we propose a quick derivation based on the following lemma concerning the heat kernel on the universal cover of the punctured plane: \begin{lem} We have, for the heat kernel $\tilde{P}:=P^{\widetilde{\C\setminus\{0\}}}$,
+Here, we propose an alternative computation based on the following identity for the heat kernel on the universal cover of a punctured plane: \begin{lem} We have, for the heat kernel $\tilde{P}:=P^{\widetilde{\C\setminus\{0\}}}$,

 \end{lem}